-- > Move quickly-don't wait for others to validate your decision. - Leave your belongings behind. - > Get as far away from the shooter/sounds of gunfire as you can. - > If caught outside, take cover behind something like a thick wall or a large tree. - > After reaching shelter, call University Police at 910.630.7577 or dial 9-1-1. - Tell the police as much as you can about the shooter's location and description and keep trying to call if you get a busy signal.
+- Move quickly-don't wait for others to validate your decision. - Leave your belongings behind. - Get as far away from the shooter/sounds of gunfire as you can. - If caught outside, take cover behind something like a thick wall or a large tree. - After reaching shelter, call 9-1-1 immediately. - Tell the dispatch as much as you can about the shooter's location and description and keep trying to call if you get a busy signal.